-HireSafe uses an applicant’s name, address, social security number and other personal identifiers to consult a variety of sources and provide a complete applicant profile which is then used to identify applicable jurisdictions to search.
-Once search criteria has been identified, HireSafe's researchers are dispatched to engage their nationwide network of court researchers to directly check the primary source of criminal records in each jurisdiction – court houses – and use those sources to compile complete criminal history reports.
+HireSafe uses an applicant's name, address, social security number, and other personal identifiers to consult a variety of sources and provide a complete applicant profile, which is then used to identify applicable jurisdictions to search.
+Once search criteria are defined, HireSafe's researchers are dispatched to engage their nationwide network of court researchers to directly check the primary source of criminal records in each jurisdiction – courthouses – and use those sources to compile complete criminal history reports.

 All of these search results are combined into one comprehensive report for employers, enabling prompt and fair hiring decisions—generally within two to three business days.

 The most challenging component of an employment background check is obtaining previous employment verification and to a lesser degree, academic verifications.
 While most employers respond to our request in a professional and quick time-frame, some don't.
 Mergers and acquisitions can find that HR records no longer exist.

 Frequently some employers and educational institutions have off-loaded their records to third-party providers such as The National Student Clearing House or The Work Number.
 If an employer or school store their files with either of these providers, they, in turn, charge us a fee to obtain their records.
 These fees, if any, are directly added to the cost of the search with no additional mark-up from HireSafe.

 - Any person, department, or third-party service whose purpose is to verify official personnel, educational, or licensure records.

 Valid Attempt Defined as, but not limited to: